holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/09_ngrams/lesson_plan.md

 #### Homework

-- Finish worksheet and commit if didn't
+- Finish worksheet on 1-grams and commit if didn't
-- TIL on topic of your choice
+- Data structures problem set

 ### Extensions